NapsterDinh/uda-storefront-be/README.md

 2. `docker-compose up -d` to start the docker container in background

 3. `docker container list` to view all container which running on you local machine.
-Pick `container_id` of `uda-storefront-be-storefront_dev-1`
 4. `docker exec -it uda-storefront-be-storefront_dev-1 psql -U admin` to open `psql` cli

 5. Run this command to create database for dev environment